ubports/docs.ubports.com/sdk/apps/qml/QtMultimedia/CameraCapture.rst

 to capture photos or not.

 It's permissible to call
-`capture() </sdk/apps/qml/QtMultimedia/CameraCapture#capture-method>`__
+:ref:`capture() <sdk_qtmultimedia_cameracapture#capture-method>` while the
-while the camera is active regardless of the *ready* property value.
+camera is active regardless of the *ready* property value.
 If camera is not ready to capture image immediately, the capture request is queued with all the related camera settings, and the request will be executed as soon as possible.

 |

+.. _sdk_qtmultimedia_cameracapture_resolution-prop:

 +--------------------------------------------------------------------------+
 |        \ resolution : size                                               |